 Prepare proposals to amend the Appendices for high-readiness taxa (occurring in two or more Parties and assessed as CR/EN/VU/NT).

-Initiate cooperation instruments for listed species – Concerted Actions, Species Action Plans (single or multi-species) and MOUs – with clear work plans and technical advisory structures.
+Initiate cooperation instruments for listed species – Concerted Actions, Species Action Plans (single or multi-species), MOUs and Initiatives – with clear work plans and technical advisory structures.

 2. Technical governance and expert support